 In this subsection, we assumed that the node popularities ($\del[1]$ and $\del[2]$) are independent.
 This can sometimes be an unrealistic assumption in practice.
-Consider two social network views (e.g. Facebook and LinkedIn) on a common set of people; people with a lot of friends on Facebook may also tend to be those with a lot of connections on LinkedIn.
 If $\del[1]$ and $\del[2]$ are dependent, then $\x[1]$ and $\x[2]$ could be dependent even when the communities are independent, which could inflate the Type I error rate.
 To investigate this effect, in Appendix \ref{sec:sim-setup}, we generate data from a multi-view DCSBM with $\del[1]$ and $\del[2]$ dependent, and apply the $P^2$LRT using a range of values of $K^{(1)}$ and $K^{(2)}$.
 We find that the Type I error rate is controlled, both when we estimate the number of communities and when we choose a fixed number of communities (as long as the number of communities is not grossly overspecified); Appendix \ref{sec:explain} gives intuition for why this is the case.